cuplsensor/cuplcodec/_doc_build/html/_sources/docs/tutorial/index.rst.txt

 it is stored both by the web application and in the sensor.

 The encoder computes the HMAC every time a new sample is collected (i.e. for each call of sample_push).
 When PSCodec decodes a capture, it verifies the HMAC.
-If this fails, an error is raised. the web application can respond to this by not storing the capture data and notifying the user.
+If this fails an error is raised.
+The web application can respond by not storing the capture data and notifying the user with error 409.

 NDEF Preamble
 --------------